TonyWu386/courier279/README.md

 - Frontend use of *React* to manage client state, server communication, and the main 3-D UI

-- The UI centers around a 3-D *three.js* canvas to provide an unique user expirence
+- The UI centers around a 3-D *three.js* canvas to provide an unique user experience

 - Backend composed of an *Express* server with a *MySQL* database for data storage
   - Caching via *Memcached*
+  - Uses *Long Polling* for seamless updates between users

 - Automated deployment via Docker